 AODA reference: IASR section 61

-Deadline and status: January 1, 2013 deadline - Compliant
+Compliance status: Compliant

 Action(s) required: No action required.

 Background: The IASR outlines various requirements for indicators and alarms on transit vehicles such as lights and sound to indicate a ramp is in motion.
 All new vehicles purchased by Peterborough Transit incorporate technical requirements for indicators and alarms.